Aniket-kute/Data-analysis--SQL-/README.md

  -----

 **Step 1:**
-_Importing the data:_ To check if the data is imported, I ran a select query to see the first 100 rows
+_Importing the data:_ <br>
+To check if the data is imported, I ran a select query to see the first 100 rows

 **Step 2:**
 _Cleaning the data:_ <br>